Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 When I got up, it was already late.

-Everything seemed odd in day time as it had no hiding place for both darkness and fear.
-But, the fear seemed to have been deep rooted in the heart.
+Everything seemed odd in the daytime, as it had no hiding place for both darkness and fear.
+But the fear seemed to have been deep-rooted in the heart.
 How to get rid of it?

 One can’t confide his mental agony caused by his wife’s amoral behavior to anyone just to find solace.
 Can he?
 My situation was almost akin to it.
-The person like me who boasts about his literary service to the society, holding himself in high self-esteem, can’t go to a sorcerer with a complaint that a demon has entered his house, and it might do some harm to his wife and hence requesting to help him get rid of it.
+The person like me who boasts about his literary service to society, holding himself in high self-esteem, can’t go to a sorcerer with a complaint that a demon has entered his house and it might do some harm to his wife and hence requests to help him get rid of it.
 Can he?
-Asking for such help, would make him suspect for sure if I was simply mocking at him or I had become mad.
-How to find out solution to this problem?
+Asking for such help would make him suspect for sure if I was simply mocking him or I had become mad.
+How to find out a solution to this problem?
 Who could help me in this matter?
-How long will I be able to linger this issue without seeking help from someone?’
+How long will I be able to linger on this issue without seeking help from someone?

-While going to bed, my wife told me, “Today Kanjanai will sleep in the adjacent room in the upper floor.
+While going to bed, my wife told me, “Today Kanjanai will sleep in the adjacent room on the upper floor.
 I felt as if I was carrying fire under my belly.

 ‘What sort of a connivance is this?’

-I decided not to sleep that night; spent the whole night awake.
+I decided not to sleep that night; I spent the whole night awake.

 “Aren’t you sleeping?” my wife asked me.

-“As you wish” she turned her body other side.
+“As you wish,” she turned her body to the other side.
 Within seconds, she slept.
 ‘Is it just a deep sleep?’

-Sitting for a long time costed me dear.
-I lay down on bed to sleep.
+Sitting for a long time cost me dearly.
+I lay down on the bed to sleep.

 The clock rang twelve.

-My wife, lying beside me, screamed loudly, quite not like human.
-I could hear only one word ‘Kanjanai’ amidst voices without forms that were coming in the form of words.
+My wife, lying beside me, screamed loudly, quite not like a human.
+I could hear only one word, ‘Kanjanai,’ amidst voices without forms that were coming in the form of words.

-I switched the light on immediately, woke her up.
+I switched the light on immediately and woke her up.

 Her body was still shivering.
 She fell on the bed unconscious.
-That time, the sound of Chemakkalamwas heard outside.
+That time, the sound of Chemakkalam3 was heard outside.

 Along with its music, a song sung in a grating voice was also heard.